sgoldenlab/simba/docs/Tutorial_DLC.md

 - `KMeans` uses k-means clustering algorithm to select the frames randomly based on cluster.

-- `Cluster Resize Width` is the settings for KMeans.
+- `Cluster Resize Width` is the setting for KMeans.
 The default is set to 30.

-- `Cluster Step` is the settings for KMeans.
+- `Cluster Step` is the setting for KMeans.
 The default is set to 1.

 4. Select **Cluster color**.